-The European Studies major consists of courses focusing on various areas of European studies, with three streams:back to top
+The European Studies major is comprised of courses in various areas of European studies, with three streams leading to a major: the Language stream, the History stream, and the English Literature and Fine Arts stream.